International Money Express, Inc. (NASDAQ:IMXI) Short Interest Update

-International Money Express, Inc. (NASDAQ:IMXI – Get Free Report) was the target of a significant growth in short interest in August.
+International Money Express, Inc. (NASDAQ:IMXI – Get Free Report) saw a significant growth in short interest during the month of August.
 As of August 31st, there was short interest totalling 1,010,000 shares, a growth of 19.2% from the August 15th total of 847,400 shares.
+Currently, 3.5% of the shares of the company are short sold.
 Based on an average daily volume of 301,100 shares, the days-to-cover ratio is currently 3.4 days.
-Approximately 3.5% of the company’s stock are short sold.

-IMXI has been the topic of a number of recent analyst reports.
-Northland Securities lowered their price target on shares of International Money Express from $24.00 to $23.00 and set an “outperform” rating on the stock in a report on Thursday, August 8th.
-Needham & Company LLC lowered their target price on shares of International Money Express from $25.00 to $22.00 and set a “buy” rating for the company in a research note on Thursday, August 8th.
-Finally, BTIG Research reaffirmed a “neutral” rating on shares of International Money Express in a research report on Wednesday, August 7th.
-Two research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average price target of $24.17.
+Several equities analysts have recently weighed in on the stock.
+Northland Securities lowered their price objective on shares of International Money Express from $24.00 to $23.00 and set an “outperform” rating on the stock in a research note on Thursday, August 8th.
+BTIG Research reiterated a “neutral” rating on shares of International Money Express in a research report on Wednesday, August 7th.
+Finally, Needham & Company LLC reduced their price objective on International Money Express from $25.00 to $22.00 and set a “buy” rating for the company in a research note on Thursday, August 8th.
+Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $24.17.

 Read Our Latest Analysis on International Money Express